folkertdev/rust-rfcs/text/0000-labeled-match.md

 These functions differ in two ways:

 - labeled match can more clearly express intent, especially when implementing interpreters, parsers or other Finite State Automata
-- labeled match enables more optimal code generation, specifically that a state transition to a statically known next state becomes unconditional jump
+- labeled match enables more optimal code generation: when the next branch is known at compile time, rustc will try to jump there directly

 A straightforward lowering of `emulate_labeled_switch` to machine code would produce inefficient code, because the `match` is an [unpredictable branch](https://en.wikipedia.org/wiki/Branch_predictor).
 When the target branch of a `continue 'label value` is known at compile time, labeled match will in most cases generate an unconditional branch to the right location.
 Unconditional jumps do not need to be predicted, so this code generation reduces the number of branch misses and improves performance.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation